berick/marcutil-rs/README.md

 1. Indicators and subfield codes must have a byte length of 1.
 1. Tags must have a byte length of 3.
 1. Leaders must have a byte length of 24.
+1. Control fields and data fields must have a tag.

 In cases where these conditions are not met, routines return explanatory Err() strings.